Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 The Social Security website provides a sign-up portal for Medicare as well as Social Security benefits at no cost

+If you’re wondering how to verify Medicare coverage eligibility as well as how to verify Medicare eligibility and benefits, we have answers!
 The best way to check eligibility and enroll in Medicare online is to use the Social Security or Medicare websites.
 They are government portals for signing up for Medicare, and they offer free information about eligibility.

 Medicare is not part of Social Security, but they are connected: getting Social Security benefits is one way to become eligible for Medicare.